CollaborativeRoboticsLab/capabilities2/docs/basic_tutorial.md

 #### Export the plugin in the CMakeLists.txt

-Follow the [creating a plugin]() tutorial from ROS2 to export a plugin.
+Follow the ROS2 pluginlib pattern to export the runner plugin.

 ```xml
 <!-- plugins.xml -->